JustinMountain/ruby_programming/chess_v2/README.md

     - Remove any piece-specific restricted positions
       - Bishop/Rook/Queen should remove squares if boxed in by either player
       - King cannot put itself in danger
-  - Method to move(start, end)
+      - Pawn can move twice from start position, can only capture diagonally x Method to move(start, end)
-    - If Boolean above returns true:
+    *-* If Boolean above returns true: (in game logic, not in object)
       - Call Update board methods for start and finish locations
 - Create each different game piece which inherit from Piece
   - Each piece type should hold an array of its possible moves and this_piece_restrictions